 Tip: Don’t be afraid to ask for help!
 Nobody gets anywhere alone.

 Bridging the gap between college and a meaningful career may seem daunting, but it’s an achievable goal with the right mindset, strategies, and support.
 Transitioning successfully involves recognizing the value of your academic experiences, honing transferable skills, and staying adaptable in an ever-changing job market.
-It’s a journey, not a race, so as long as you make it to your goals, it doesn’t matter how long it takes to get there.
+It’s a journey, not a race, so as long as you make it to your goals, it DZ’t matter how long it takes to get there.
 Reflect on all you’ve learned in your education, lean on those who are there to support you, and be proactive.
 The future is full of possibilities—embrace it with confidence and determination.

 鶹 – Be live, in class, from anywhere.